 - ASU Home

 The Office of the University Economist was created by Arizona State University President Michael M. Crow in 2005.
-The office has two primary functions: 1) to administer the Productivity and Prosperity Project, and 2) to respond to strategic and tactical needs of the Office of the President and the university as a whole related to economic development and the university’s role as an economic driver.
-Reports associated with the second function are divided into two sections: public finance and Arizona universities.
+The office has two primary functions: 1) to administer the Productivity and Prosperity Project (P3), and 2) to respond to strategic and tactical needs of the Office of the President and the university as a whole related to economic development and the university’s role as an economic driver.
+Reports associated with the second function are divided into three sections: public finance, Arizona universities, and Arizona demographics.

 The work of the Productivity and Prosperity Project is divided into four components:

 A special aspect of the work addresses the contribution of universities to regional economies as part of President Crow’s prior leadership of the Commission on Innovation, Competitiveness and Economic Prosperity (CICEP), a part of the Association of Public and Land-Grant Universities.

 The Office of the University Economist contributed to another initiative, the United States-México Policy Analysis Tool (USMexPAT).
 A website has been dedicated to this project.